Understanding the World with Data

 Looking forward

-• If you have any questions, you may leave a comment/question on the Taxonomy of Data thread on Ed.
+• If you have any questions, please leave a comment/question on the Taxonomy of Data thread on Ed.

-• Reading Questions for Taxonomy of Data are due on Gradescope by 11:59 pm on Tuesday.
+• Answer the Reading Questions for Taxonomy of Data on Gradescope by 11:59 pm the night before your class.

 End of Lecture